Mental Health & Addiction Advocacy Coalition

 Help Ensure an Accurate 2020 Census Count

-It’s officially 2020, which means it’s time for Americans to come together to complete the 2020 Census!
 The Census counts every resident in the United States, regardless of citizenship, once a decade as mandated by the U.S. Constitution.
-The 2020 Census online portal will open March 12, and the official Census kick off will take place on April 1st.
+The 2020 Census online portal opened on March 12, and the official Census kick off will take place on April 1st.

 Several populations that MHAC member organizations work with are categorized as “Hard to Count” (HTC), including individuals living with mental illnesses and/or substance use disorders, seniors, children, and more.
 This means it is particularly important for our MHAC member agencies to work to include these individuals in the 2020 Census count.

 What is your organization doing to ensure everyone is counted?
 For assistance, contact your local Complete Count Commission or Census.ohio.gov.
 And don’t forget to respond to the 2020 Census notice for you and your family this year!
 The Census can be completed by mail, by phone, or online.
 For more information, you can also visit 2020Census.gov.

 Mental Health & Addiction Advocacy Coalitionadvocates for adequate financial and political support of mental health and addiction treatment and supportive services and for systemic change to improve access to behavioral health services.
 A part of this advocacy is educating the community, public officials, and key constituencies about crucial issues impacting Ohioans with mental health or addiction disorders and the impact of untreated behavioral health disorders on the community.